torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    stack buffer.
 Such poisoned entries could be used to influence speculation execution paths in the victim guest.

-   Linux kernel mitigates attacks to other guests running in the same CPU hardware thread by flushing the return stack buffer on VM exit, and clearing the branch target buffer before switching to a new guest.
+   GNU/Linux kernel mitigates attacks to other guests running in the same CPU hardware thread by flushing the return stack buffer on VM exit, and clearing the branch target buffer before switching to a new guest.